What Makes This a Job For IT?

 I've worked in IT support for a number of years in various companies.
 One of the recurring questions is what makes this a job for IT?

-This is a scenario often played out in many an IT support department.
-Something goes wrong and it's IT's fault or problem.
-Even when something goes wrong that is nothing to do with IT.
+This is a scenario that often plays out in many IT support departments.
+Something goes wrong, and it's IT fault or problem.
+Even when something goes wrong, it has nothing to do with IT.

 "washing machine is not working"

-Now, there are several things wrong with this statement from the user.
+Now, there are several things wrong with this user statement.

-- In what way is it not working?
+2. In what way is it not working?
 No power?
 Won't start?
 No water?
-Clothes still dirty after washing cycle?
+Clothes still dirty after the washing cycle?

-Only thing we can think of is that it has a three pin electrical plug, so it's "like a computer".
+The only thing we can think of is that it has a three-pin electrical plug, so it's "like a computer".

-Another case which happened at my last company when there was a power cut.
-Certain directors came into the IT office demanding that we do something about the fact that the power was out, not just in our offices but the whole street.
+Another case at my last company was when there was a power cut.
+Certain directors came into the IT office demanding that we do something about the power being out, not just in our offices but the whole street.
 A quick call to the electrical company and we had a prerecorded message stating that "we are aware of service interruptions in your area and are working to resolve the issues.
 For more information please refer to our website, HTTP blah blah blah".
 We were then told in no uncertain terms to "fix the problem asap".
-Again, since when has the supply of electricity being the remit of the IT department?
-Obviously, since we plugged our servers into the socket.
+Again, when has the IT department remitted the electricity supply?
+Since we plugged our servers into the socket.

 There are no comments yet.
 Why not get the discussion started?